nitor-infotech-oss/aspnet-core-multiple-spa/README.md

 What we are really implementing here is the capability to serve multiple Single Page Applications (Modules) under a single ASP.NET core Web Application

-It is a hack and not a full sledged solution (WIP), this is an utility can be used with any Client Side JavaScript application or framework with minor customization, you can customize and set your own conventions
+It is a hack, this is an utility can be used with any Client Side JavaScript application or framework with minor customization, you can customize and set your own conventions

 ## How it works